aumpierre-unb/McCabeThiele.jl/README.md

 **Examples:**

-Compute the reflux ratio at the bottom of the column, given the reflux ratio R = 2 at the top of the column, the composition xB = 11 % of the column's bottom, the composition xD = 88 % of the distillate, the composition xF = 46 % of the feed, and the feed quality q = 54 %:
+Compute the reflux ratio at the bottom of the column, given the reflux ratio at the top of the column is 2, the composition of the column's bottom is 11 %, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %:

 ```julia
 R=2;